siangernlow/tp/docs/UserGuide.md

 * A person's id cannot be edited.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 </div>

 Examples:
 *  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `editPerson idp/S123A n/Betsy Crower t/` Edits the name of the person with ID S123 to be `Betsy Crower` and clears all existing tags.
+*  `editPerson idp/S123A n/Betsy Crower` Edits the name of the person with ID S123 to be `Betsy Crower`.

 #### Editing a location